 This hunt allows apprentice and mentor hunters to hunt deer (archery, muzzleloader, firearm - follow all VA state hunting regulations) on Saturdays and Federal Holidays at the Hockley Experimental Forest in King and Queen County.
-All successful applicants must bring one Licensed APPRENTICE Hunter as their guest to hunt.
-APPRENTICE HUNTERS ARE ALSO WELCOME TO APPLY but must bring a Licensed Hunter as a guest mentor.
+All successful applicants must bring one Licensed Apprentice Hunter as their guest to hunt.
+Apprentice hunters are also welcome to apply, but must bring a Licensed Hunter as a guest mentor.
+Six hunters will be selected for each hunt day.